 4b.
 Has Eldersource worked effectively with other providers and organizations to facilitate coordination and minimize possible duplication of effort?
-X_Yes No Please describe coordination and collaboration during this contract year: Referrals are made to agencies and programs within the Aging Services Network including but not limited to: The Alzheimer's Association; Community Place of Rochester; IBERO; Jewish Family Services; LawNY; Certified and Licensed Home Care Agencies; Medicaid Managed LTC programs; Companion Care agencies; Loan Closets through Town/Volunteer Ambulance or Lions Clubs; Catholic Family Center Emergency and Shelter Services; County Nutrition Sites and more.
+X_Yes No Please describe coordination and collaboration during this contract year: inc Ro Ca Clo Referrals are made to agencies and programs within the Aging Services Network including but not limited to: The Alzheimer's Association; Community Place of Rochester; IBERO; Jewish Family Services; LawNY; Certified and Licensed Home Care Agencies; Medicaid Managed LTC programs; Companion Care agencies; Loan Closets through Town/Volunteer Ambulance or Lions Clubs; Catholic Family Center Emergency and Shelter Services; County Nutrition Sites and more.
 5. Performance Outcom nes and Enhancements 3 5a.
 Satisfaction Surveys Eldersource 2020-2021 Projected Percentage of Satisfied Clients 2020-2021 Actual Percentage of Satisfied Clients Satisfaction surveys - General 95% 100% (114/114) Satisfaction surveys - Caregivers 90% 94% (28/29) Comments: 5b.
-Performance Enhancement Were there any programmatic changes during the year that affected the scope or quality of service?
-X Yes No If yes, please describe briefly: COVID-19.
-Eldersource as a program and Lifespan as an agency realized what can be achieved in the face of adversity.
-We adapted quickly, created new home visitation safety protocols, never stopped serving older adults, leveraged technology, advocated for human rights, provided education and guidance about health/safety measures, addressed social isolation/loneliness, assisted with stimulus check education, disseminated animatronic pets from NYSOFA, arranged vaccination clinics/ transportation to sites and more.
+Performance Enhancemen ıt re there any programmatic vice? changes during the year tha at affected the scope or quality of X Yes No can be achieved in the visitation safety protoc technology, advocated e as a program and Lifespa face of adversity.
+We adap ols, never stopped serving for human rights, provide an as an agency realized what oted quickly, created new home g older adults, leveraged ed education and guidance about on/loneliness, assisted with stimulus check education, disseminated animatronic pets from NYSOFA, arranged vaccination clinics/ transportation to sites and more.